scipy-conference/scipy_proceedings/papers/vaezi_cilia/main.md

 ### Training a U-Net model

 In this study, we employed a U-Net architecture with a ResNet-34 encoder.
 The model was configured to handle grayscale images with a single input channel and produce binary segmentation masks.
 We utilized Binary Cross-Entropy Loss for training and the Adam optimizer with a learning rate of $10^-3$.
 To evaluate the model's performance, we calculated the Dice score during training and validation.
 Data augmentation techniques, including resizing, random cropping, and rotation, were applied to enhance the model's generalization capability.
 The implementation was done using a library [@Iakubovskii:2019] based on PyTorch Lightning to facilitate efficient training and evaluation.
+The next section discusses the results of the experiment and the performance of the model in detail.

 ## Results